HiddenRiverLabs/ts-math-utils/README.md

 ## Intervals

 The `Interval` class represents a mathematical interval with flexible endpoints and inclusivity.
+Supports number and bigint.

 **Features:**
 - Create an `Interval` from an `IInterval` object or a string in mathematical notation (e.g., `[1, 5)`, `(2, 10]`).